ulfk/dotnet-ai-workshop/instructions/4_LanguageModels.md

 Bot: You've successfully added one more pair of FOOTMONSTER socks to your cart!
 That's a total of 150,001 pairs now.
 If you need anything else, I'm here to help!
 ```

+**Experiment:** What if you want to let the user *remove* socks from their cart as well, or empty it?
+What's the minimum possible amount of extra code you need to write?

 ### Troubles with small models

 If you're using GPT 3.5 or later, this code probably works great for you, and feels totally reliable.
 But on small 7-or-8-billion parameter models on Ollama, it may often: